Eyelashes have an anatomical function of shielding the eye from injury, from dust and grit.

 - The patient's full understanding of the procedure, including possible complications and postoperative recovery;

-- The anticipated outcome (esthetic enhancement), including understanding that eyelash transplantation can achieve significant esthetic improvement but cannot achieve completely "natural" results associated with natural eyelashes (for example, it is often necessary for the patient to use an eyelash curler and to trim eyelashes for the life of the transplant) ; and,
+- The anticipated outcome (esthetic enhancement), including understanding that eyelash transplantation can achieve significant esthetic improvement but cannot achieve completely "natural" results associated with natural eyelashes (it is necessary for the patient to use an eyelash curler and to trim eyelashes for the rest of their life) ;

 The patient may also ask the physician for credentials demonstrating adequate training in eyelash transplantation in addition to training in hair restoration surgery.
 The physician should understand eyelash anatomy and esthetics, and have training and experience in methods of donor hair harvest and eyelash graft placement.

-The purpose of hair transplantation is to take grafts of "living" hairs and their follicles from a donor area and move them to a hairless recipient area where they will continue to grow.
 Donor hair transplanted to the eyelid must match the quality of eyelashes as much as possible.
-The transplanted hair will continue to grow in the eyelid; as it grows, the patient may have to follow a regular regimen of curling the transplanted hair to the "curl" of natural eyelashes, and trim the growing hair to maintain it at the length of eyelashes.
+The transplanted hair will continue to grow in the eyelid; as it grows, the patient will have to follow a regular regimen of curling the transplants, and trimming them.

-An eyelash transplantation session is typically performed in one to three hours.
-Depending on technique and individual patient characteristics, a desirable result may be achieved in one, two or three sessions.
-The number of sessions is highly dependent on patient characteristics, desired result, and the surgical technique.
+- A session is performed in one to three hours.
+A desirable result may be achieved in one-three sessions.
+The number of sessions is dependent on patient characteristics, desired result, and the surgical technique.

 Postoperative Recovery and Care

-- Eyelid infection; rapid recognition and treatment is essential to prevent spread of infection to the eye and adjoining tissue;
+- Eyelid infection; rapid recognition and treatment are essential to prevent spread.

-- Graft displacement caused when the patient scratches itchy eyelids;
+- Graft displacement caused when the patient scratches eyelids, causing failed growth.

-- Ectropion-eversion and downward pull of the lower eyelid, causing the eyelid to fall away from the eye; may be caused by surgical trauma, scarring or chronic dermatitis that causes skin retraction;
+- Ectropion; eversion and downward pull of the lower eyelid, causing the eyelid to fall away from the eye.

-A class of drugs known as prostaglandin analogues have engaged interest for their potential use a medical approach to eyelash enhancement.
-The best known of these drugs is latanoprost, currently administered in eyedrops to treat the increased eyeball pressure of glaucoma.
-Ophthalmologists noted that latanoprost stimulated growth of existing eyelashes and darkened the eyelashes of treated patients.
-The drug does not stimulate growth of new eyelashes.
+A class of drugs known as prostaglandins can be used as a medical approach to eyelash enhancement.
+The best known is latanoprost drops, currently administered to treat glaucoma.
+Ophthalmologists noted that latanoprost lengthens and darkens existing eyelashes.
+It does not stimulate new growth.

 The use of prostaglandin analogues for reasons other than glaucoma treatment has not been thoroughly investigated.
-Their use for eyelash enhancement should be approached with great caution
+Their use for eyelash enhancement should be approached with caution.